anastassiavybornova/bike-node-planner/README.md

 ## Step 4: Customize your user settings

-Fourth, customize the BikeNodePlanner analysis by providing your preferred user settings.
+Customize the BikeNodePlanner analysis by providing your preferred user settings.
 Detailed instructions: [./docs/step04_customize_settings.md](./docs/step04_customize_settings.md).

-## Step 5: Open `workflow.qgz` in QGIS
+## Step 5: Create an empty project in QGIS

-Open the QGIS project `workflow.qgz`, located in the main folder of this repository (which you downloaded at Step 1).
-Initially, `workflow.qgz` is an empty file; you will populate it with your data and results in Step 6 below.
+Open QGIS and create an empty project, then save it in the main folder of this repository (which you downloaded at Step 1), i.e., in the `bike-node-planner` folder.

 ## Step 6: Run the BikeNodePlanner evaluation in QGIS, and explore results!